max-mapper/get-dat/markdown/02-tabular-datasets.md

 {"name":"bob","age":"35"}
 ```

-When you run this, you’ll see duplicate data.
+When you run this, you'll see duplicate data.
 We imported the same data into our dat again, and because our data lacks a **unique key**, dat just assumes the data is new data, appending it to the end.

 ## Importing JSON with keys

-Let’s wipe the slate and start over again.
+Let's wipe the slate and start over again.
 Run `dat destroy` to get rid of the data we imported above, and then run `dat init` to initialize a fresh dat store.

-Now import the data again, but this time let’s specify that the `name` field should be used as the key:
+Now import the data again, but this time let's specify that the `name` field should be used as the key:

 ```
 $ dat import people.json -d people -k name